beeman-93/lyrics-analysis-1/README.md

 # lyrics-analysis-1-Get-lyrics
-In this module, I will scrap lyrics from the internet and save them to a CSV file.
+In this module, I scrapped lyrics from the internet and saved them to a CSV file.
 Let's see how it is done.